dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Hot Observables

 User interface events like button clicks, mouse movement, etc. are _hot_. **Hot observables** will always push even if we're not specifically reacting to them with a subscription.
-The window resize example above is a hot observable.
-The `resize$` observable would fire whether or not `subscription` exists.
+The window resize example above is a hot observable: the `resize$` observable fires whether or not `subscription` exists.

 ### Cold Observables

 A **cold observable** begins pushing _only_ when we subscribe to it.
 If we subscribe again, it will start over.

-Let's create an observable collection of numbers ranging from `1` to `5`.
-We can [`subscribe()`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/subscribe.md) to the `source$` observable we just created:
+Let's create an observable collection of numbers ranging from `1` to `5`:

 ```js
 // create source number stream